Skip to contents

 Example

-I’ll run through the smallest and simplest possible use case below.
+I’ll run through a VERY small and simple possible use case below.
 For more detailed help and documentation, please explore the vignettes (TBA).

-Included with the package is an extremely tiny toy example to demonstrate its major functionality, using subsampled publicly available data.
+Included with the package is an extremely and unnaturally tiny toy example to demonstrate its major functionality, using subsampled publicly available nasal swab 16S microbiome sequencing data that I generated along with many colleagues.

 The first thing we’ll do on these files is run dada2_asvtable(), which is essentially a wrapper to generate an ASV count table by following a workflow similar to the dada2 tutorial.